jrief/django-admin-sortable2/docs/source/contributing.rst

 	cd django-admin-sortable2
 	npm install --also=dev
 	npm run build
+	# and optionally for a minimized version
+	npm run uglify

-This then builds and bundles the JavaScript file ``adminsortable2/static/adminsortable2/js/adminsortable2.js`` which later on is included by the mixin classes.
+This then builds and bundles the JavaScript file ``adminsortable2/static/adminsortable2/js/adminsortable2.js`` which later on is imported by the sortable-admin mixin classes.
+The minimized version can be imported as ``adminsortable2/static/adminsortable2/js/adminsortable2.min.js``

 .. _.editorconfig: https://editorconfig.org/
 .. _esbuild: https://esbuild.github.io/